CloudSecurityAlliance-DataSets/dataset-vendor-products/CNAPP/README.md

 * **Upwind**: A CNAPP vendor offering comprehensive cloud security solutions, including threat detection and compliance management.
 [Learn more](https://www.upwind.io/)

 * **VMware**: VMware Tanzu provides a suite of tools for building, running, and managing modern applications on Kubernetes, with integrated security features.
 [Learn more](https://tanzu.vmware.com/)

+* **Stream Security **: Stream.Security delivers the only cloud detection and response solution that SecOps teams can trust.
+Born in the cloud, Stream’s Cloud Twin solution enables real-time cloud threat and exposure modeling to accelerate response in today’s highly dynamic cloud enterprise environments.
+[Learn more](https://www.stream.security/)